Getting a Mammogram

 If a finding is abnormal or the mammogram wasn’t clear enough for the results to be read, you will be called back for more tests.

-The recall rate of a mammography center is the percent of women who are called back for more tests.
+The recall rate of a mammography center is the percent of women who are called back for follow-up tests.
 Some centers may share their recall rate with you.
 This information may help you understand your chances of being called back.

 Learn about follow-up after an abnormal mammogram.